-"We cried out to G-d, and He heard our voice; He sent an emissary and took us out of Egypt."
+"We cried out to G-d, and He heard our voice; He sent an emissary and took us out of Egypt.
+Now behold! we are in Kadesh, a city at the edge of the border."
 (20:16)

 It was only when the Jewish people's suffering in Egypt became unbearable that they finally turned to G-d, asking Him to save them from it (see Shemos 2:23).
 Although they had suffered terribly before that point, it did not occur to them to seek G-d's help.